JanssenProject/home/development.md

 - In IntellijIdea,
   - `shift+shift` -> search for `edit configuration` -> click on `+` -> `remote jvm debugging` -> then give below values
-  - `host:` you should give IP of `127.0.0.1`, `port:` 5001, `use module:` give the module which is being debugged on server.
+  - `host:` you should give IP of `127.0.0.1`, `port:` 5001, `use module:` Keep default
   - Hit `apply` and `ok`
   - On top bar in intellij, you should be able to see name of your profile in a drop down.
 Hit the debug button on the same tool bar.
 You should see a debug view popping up and on console you should see a message like `Connected to the target VM, address: '127.0.0.1:5001', transport: 'socket'`.
-Click on `debugger` tab and then `threads` tab to see all the threads running
+Click on `debugger` tab and then `threads` tab to see all the threads running.
+Also, at this point, you should be able to put breakpoint in the ide and debug process using that.

+## Enable debug logging